 - A surgical abortion is quick, effective, and safe

 - The abortion is completed in a licensed medical clinic with a doctor and other trained staff

 - It can be completed in around 5 minutes

 - IV sedation and anxiety management is an option

 - There is no follow-up visit required

 - Less bleeding afterward

-- Discomfort from cramps post-surgical abortion are often managed with just ibuprofen
+- Discomfort from cramps post-surgical abortion is often managed with just ibuprofen

 If you still can’t decide?
 That’s okay!
-You’ll go over your options again with our doctor in the clinic at your first visit, and when you come back, you’ll meet with a counselor before starting the process for any last questions or concerns.
+You’ll get the opportunity to go over your options again with a doctor at our clinic on your first visit, and when you come back, you’ll meet with a counselor before starting the process for any last questions or concerns.